mdn/content/files/en-us/web/api/fence/setreporteventdataforautomaticbeacons/index.md

 - `event`
   - : an object representing the data to send.
 The possible properties are as follows:
     - `eventType`
-      - : A string representing the type of event that is being reported.
+      - : A string representing the type of automatic event that is being responded to.
 The available values are:
-        - `reserved.top_navigation_start`: An event fired when a top-level navigation begins.
+        - `reserved.top_navigation_start`: When a top-level navigation begins.
-        - `reserved.top_navigation_commit`: An event fired when a top-level navigation completes.
+        - `reserved.top_navigation_commit`: When a top-level navigation completes.
     - `eventData`
       - : A string representing the data to be sent.
     - `destination`